SummaryRead the full fact sheet

 Importantly, people who experience dual diagnosis are affected in different ways and therefore have individual needs.
 In practice, what is effective for one person may not be effective for another.

 Issues for people with dual diagnosis and their families

 The lack of professional knowledge about dual diagnosis can be frustrating for those affected and their families.
 Common experiences may include:

 - Health care providers may blame the client for being difficult and unresponsive to treatment, rather than questioning whether the health care system is failing to provide effective treatments and support for people with dual diagnoses.

-- If a dual diagnosis client first seeks treatment for drug abuse, the drug and alcohol workers may consider their mental illness as a secondary issue or side effect.
-Similarly, if they first seek treatment for their mental illness, then the mental health professionals may also consider their drug abuse as a secondary issue or side effect.
-The two problems are often not seen as interdependent and equally important.
+- If a dual diagnosis client first seeks treatment for substance misuse, the alcohol and other drug clinician may consider their mental illness as a secondary issue or side effect.
+Similarly, if they first seek treatment for their mental illness, then the mental health clinician may consider their substance misuse as a secondary issue or side effect.
+The relationships between the two problems may not be recognised or addressed.

-- Specialist and early intervention treatments are often not available.
+- Specialist and early intervention treatments are often not available when they are needed.

-- Health care professionals may not involve the family in treatment, even though the family is frequently much more familiar with the problems and experiences of the person with dual diagnosis.
+- Health care professionals may not involve the family or significant support people in treatment, even though the family is frequently much more familiar with the problems and experiences of the person with dual diagnosis.

 Where to get help